MPY-01/Caesar-Polo-Esau/polo/1961/polo-02.md

 FOR OFFICIAL USE ONLY FOR OFFICIAL USE ONLY

-36. Reprinted in Shih-chieh Chih-shih (World Knowledge), Peking, 3 December 1953.
+36. Reprinted in Shih-chieh Chih-shih (World Knowledge), Beijing, 3 December 1953.

 37. Reprinted in Shih-chieh Chih-shih, 20 May 1954.